SyndicateMC/IV-DOMINI-modpack/Magic System/spells.md

 - Again, no spell leveling.

 ## Physical
-Physical spells usually have to do with effecting a physical action of the player (ie. a stomp, punch, swipe?), physically effecting terrain, forming physical barriers, or direct contact with something.
+Physical spells usually have to do with affecting a physical action of the player (ie. a stomp, punch, swipe/slash?), physically affecting terrain, forming physical barriers, or direct contact with something.
 Can also be associated with summoning storms and such.

 <details><summary><b><ins>Stomp</ins></b></summary>